arogachev/arogachev.com/_pages/portfolio/projects/2014-2-job-in-fora-company.md

 could view the list of actual jobs and respond to suitable one.
 In turn HR department specialists had access to corresponding section of administrative site's part for viewing received responses.
 However over time this functionality became insufficient in both administrative and public parts of the site.
-Because jobs part was not coupled neither with product nor other components of online store, and code base continued growing considerably, the decision was taken to move this functionality to separate project.
+Because jobs part was not coupled neither with product nor other components of online shop, and code base continued growing considerably, the decision was taken to move this functionality to separate project.

 The project was developed in Yii 2 PHP framework with use of MySQL RDBMS.